wp-plugins/wp-jump-menu/readme.txt

 3. The Jump Menu - Just a drop down, but one POWERFUL drop down!

 == Changelog ==

+= 2.4.3 =
+* Fixed a javascript bug if a theme was enqueueing a javascript file with the target "jquery-functions".

 = 2.4.2 =
 * Fixed an error if wp-config.php is moved out of it's default location